azmfaridee/blog/README.md

 sudo iftop -i en1
 ```

-The software's interface is not equal to `iptraf`, but it does the job for me :)
+The software's interface is not as pretty as `iptraf`, but it does the job for me :)